cslfiu/Android-Security-Updates/README.md

 - **AER-certified Devices**: We downloaded the list of AER-certified devices from Google's [list of AER devices](https://androidenterprisepartners.withgoogle.com/).

-- **Android Security Bulletin**: We downloaded all [AOSP's security bulletin](https://source.android.com/docs/security/bulletin) and we used this lists to assign the CVEs to Android version for the risk analysis of unpatched devices.
+- **Android Security Bulletin**: We downloaded all [AOSP's security bulletin](https://source.android.com/docs/security/bulletin) and we used these lists to assign the CVEs to the Android version for the risk analysis of unpatched devices.

+- **Chipsets**: We gathered the chipset information for the devices from [Samsung's website](https://www.samsung.com/us/smartphones/galaxy-s22-ultra/buy/galaxy-s22-ultra-128gb-unlocked-sm-s908uzkaxaa/) and augmented with data from partners like [carriers](https://www.t-mobile.com/cell-phone/samsung-galaxy-s22) for older devices.

  # 2. Code, Analysis, and Results